Erb’s Palsy / Brachial Plexus Lawsuits

 We Can Fight for Justice and Your Family’s Future

-If your infant has sustained injury during delivery and you believe a medical professional should be held responsible, we urge you to contact a New York birth injury attorney at Mirman, Markovits & Landau, P.C.
+If your infant has sustained an injury during delivery and you believe a medical professional should be held responsible, we urge you to contact a New York birth injury attorney at Mirman, Markovits & Landau, P.C.
 We are dedicated to working hard to help you get the recovery your child deserves.
 We understand that there is no amount of money that can compensate for suffering, but we also know that a monetary recovery can provide the expensive medical care that your child will need.
 We are prepared to provide compassionate legal guidance through this difficult time.